The Patriot Post® · Is FEMA FUBAR?

 A big part of this discordance is the result of the Beltway culture of bureaucratic indifference that infests the bowels of government agencies.
 If you think these bureaucrats have any reference point for what we in the private sector consider “accountability,” please raise your dominant hand, then slap yourself with it.

-As for criticism of FEMA, agency Administrator Deanne Criswell issued this tone-deaf complaint: “It has a tremendous impact on the comfort level of our own employees,” adding, “when you have this dangerous rhetoric like you’re hearing, it creates fear in our own employees.”
+As for criticism of FEMA, agency Administrator Deanne Criswell issued this complaint: “It has a tremendous impact on the comfort level of our own employees,” adding, “when you have this dangerous rhetoric like you’re hearing, it creates fear in our own employees.”
+The “dangerous rhetoric” is connected with FEMA failures, which she did not address.
+But she is correct, there are some truly unhinged social media posts comments targeting FEMA and military personnel, which sometimes emerge around the edges of mass disasters.

-Another factor is, for those on the frontlines of rescue and recovery efforts, both citizens and first responders, it is exhausting for all involved.
-Tempers flare, which can exacerbate misinterpretation of rationale and process.
+Another factor generating flashpoints on the frontlines of rescue and recovery efforts is the fact that both citizens and first responders are exhausted.
+Tempers flare, which can exacerbate misunderstandings of rationale and process.

-That exhaustion, combined with the untempered “disaster authority complex” that too often emerges under such circumstances, is the reason a private helicopter pilot was told — after landing in a recovery area to drop off a victim and then preparing to return to bring her husband to safety — that he would be arrested if he did so.
+That exhaustion, combined with the excessive “disaster authority complex” that sometimes emerges, is the reason that a private helicopter pilot was told — after landing in a recovery area to drop off a victim and preparing to return for her husband — that he would be arrested if he did so.
 That threat defied any modicum of common sense.

-But sometimes, if that “disaster authority complex” comes in direct contact with a citizen responder who exhibits a “disaster expert complex,” disputes can blow up.
-That is a factor in some reports about FEMA and other officials blocking the delivery of services and “seizing” relief materials.
+Additionally, when “disaster authority complex” collides with a citizen responder who exhibits “disaster expert complex,” disputes can blow up.
+That is a factor in some reports about FEMA and other officials “seizing” relief materials.

 Here is what’s important to understand about citizen response in a widespread disaster area — which, fortunately, most self-deploying citizens do understand.